Get Class 11 Biology Chapter 8 Cell: The Unit of Life Question Answer

 Answer:

 Lipid-soluble neutral solutes can pass directly through the lipid bilayer of the plasma membrane.
 This relies on the concentration gradient.
 Polar molecules cannot cross the hydrophobic lipid bilayer readily.
-Polar molecules must be assisted through by transport proteins.
+Polar molecules must be assisted through transport proteins.
 They are either carriers or channels, facilitating the polar molecules to cross the membrane.
 This can be through facilitated diffusion (passive) or active transport (energy).

 Answer: